How to Build Better Buyer Personas

 This lecture points you to some additional books and online courses you may also find of interest in your pursuit of the Marketing High Ground.

-- The Marketing High Ground: the essential playbook for B2B marketing practitioners everywhere (paperback)
+- Book: The Marketing High Ground: the essential playbook for B2B marketing practitioners everywhere (paperback)

-- Product Management & Marketing: Positioning -- how to build a product positioning statement (Udemy online course)
+- Online course: Product Management & Marketing: Positioning -- how to build a product positioning statement (coming soon to Simpliv)

-- Tell Your Story: How to Create Your Best Elevator Pitch -- how to build better customer messaging (Udemy online course)
+- Online course: Tell Your Story: How to Create Your Best Elevator Pitch -- how to build better customer messaging (coming soon to Simpliv)

 Digital Marketing - Using Google AdWordsDan Grijzenhout